Law and History

 |Poor law Edward VI Tudor|

-The Act required a company o have a Royal Charter to be incorporated and this statute was put on the statute book in a vain effort to stop the competition from trading in the lucrative South American and Western Coast of North America Markets.
+The Act required a company o have a Royal Charter to be incorporated in an effort to stop the competition from trading in the lucrative South American and Western Coast of North America Markets.
 It would end in the crash and disaster when the Bubble burst.
-Once it was repealed the basis of Company law could evolve and in particular the nature of Joint Stock ownership could thrive, supported by the Companies Acts of 1844 and Limitation Of Liabilities Acts.
-But it would be a long century before the Bubble Act was repealed.
 For more on Joint Stock Ownership and the Corporate entityJoint Stock Ownership and the development of the Corporae Entity

 |Business Company law Trade Economy Stock Exchange Bank of England South Seas Company|